Chapter 8 From Communalism To The Partition Topic B The Communal Divide And The Decision Of Partition Of India

 3. Prestige of Muslims as an independent community:

-Though the Muslims were a minority in India, the privileges which were assured to them raised their prestige as an independent community.
+Though the Muslims were a minority in India, the privileges that were assured to them raised their prestige as an independent community.

 Question 13.
 Write a note on Simla’s Deputation.